dceejay/tfjs-coco-ssd/README.md

     npm i node-red-contrib-tfjs-coco-ssd

+On a Pi - you will also need to run this command after the main install.

+    cd ~/.node-red
+    npm rebuild @tensorflow/tfjs-node --build-from-source

 ## Overview

 This node runs the CoCo Single Shot object detector on a ***jpeg image***, delivered via an ```msg.payload``` in one of the following formats: